code-not-found/code-not-found.github.io/_posts/grpc-java/2018-05-15-grpc-java-example.md

 }
 {% endhighlight %}

 Now that we have defined how the data is structured we need to generate source code that allows us to easily write and read protobuf messages using Java.
-We will do this using a Maven plugin.
+We will do this in the next section using a Maven plugin.

 ## 3. General Project Setup